 * If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you.
 Learn more.

-Don’t throw them out just yet, because I’ve experimented with four different ways to soften stale bagels so they’re as good as new.
+Have you got a few bagels that have turned hard and unappetizing?
+Don’t throw them out just yet, because I’ve experimented with five different ways to soften stale bagels so they’re as good as new.

 The best way to soften a bagel is in the oven.
 Preheat your oven to 350°F (180°C).
 Before heating the bagel, run it under the hot tap for a few seconds.
 Once the outside of the bagel is wet, place it on the oven rack and heat it for 5 minutes.
 This softens the bagel without burning the exterior.